snakeMax/KahootBotter/README.md

 ## Installation
 * Install Google Chrome (if not already installed)
 * Make sure Google Chrome is up-to-date
+* You have to replace the chromedriverwindows.exe file iwth the newest chrome driver
 * Install the latest version of Python (if not already installed)
 * Download or clone the repository
 * cd into KahootFlooder